How to budget when you’re a freelancer

 Forgetting, of course, that at least 25% of every invoice you get paid should be put aside to pay your tax contributions (and perhaps student loan repayments), you’ve worked hard, now you can play hard!
 Perhaps….

-There are also upfront costs which make freelancing more expensive than safe employment.
-Printing, travel, tech support and insurances are all costs hard to avoid and difficult to get good deals with on an individual scale.
-Us freelancers miss out on corporate discounts and incentives.
+There are also upfront costs that make freelancing more expensive than safe employment.
+Printing, travel, tech support and insurances are all extra costs.
+They are hard to avoid and difficult to get good deals with on an individual scale.
+Freelancers miss out on corporate discounts and incentives.
 There’s no cycle to work scheme available to freelancers who work in their pyjamas 😊

 Coping with inconsistent cash-flow

 Starting out as a freelancer left me with moderate credit card debt for the usual expenses, especially as many clients would not pay invoices on time or without significant prompting and regular reminders.

 With perseverance and hard work, I began to drag myself out of the red.
 Getting a loan when your income fluctuates is practically impossible, so I knew I had to reverse my spending habits to not live on my credit card but instead be pre-paying monthly.

 Set a budget and then adjust for real-life

 Since getting the HyperJar app, I started an ‘Eating Out’ jar and at first loaded it with £100 for the month however this quickly disappeared.
 It took a few months of adjustment and self-awareness to realise my expenses in cafes alone exceed £300.

 Factoring in that office space or a hot desk daily would cost well over £300 a month, I’ve come to terms with this figure, especially as I get fed delicious local food and risk meeting interesting, gorgeous freelancers at the same time too!